 Hokkien Mee or Hokkien Char Mee is a type of dish made out of thick yellow noodles cooked in thick dark gravy made with dark soy sauce, pork, squid, fish cake/balls, cabbage and crispy fried pork fat.
-A very popular dish found in Kuala Lumpur and the surrounding areas.

 - 500g fresh Hokkien noodles